-We have decided, for the wellbeing of our visitors, staff, volunteers and suppliers, to close The National Archives until further notice.
+We have decided, for the wellbeing of our visitors, staff, volunteers and contractors, to close The National Archives until further notice.

-- Our website, including research guides, blogs, podcasts, learning resources and online exhibitions
+- Our website, including research guides, blogs, podcasts and online exhibitions

 - Online education sessions and resources

 - Paid search

 - Record copying

 - Event, tours, group and school visit bookings for dates to the end of June 2020

 - Freedom of Information (FOI) requests